How Garry Kasparov aims to boost chess revival with online gaming portal

 Kasparov: It was almost accidental.
 I got a call from Bruce Pandolfini, the famous American player who’s consulted on many movies, chess movies.
 He suggested that I meet Scott Frank and his team.
 I had no expectations.
 We just went to lunch on the Upper West Side.
 We had a conversation, and his original plan was to have me play a part as the Soviet chess champion.
 Unfortunately, I had to turn that down.
 It was just too time-consuming.
 It would have taken two or three months for me.
 But then we agreed that I would offer my consulting services, and that was very interesting.

 I came up with a number of games.
-Some of them were real games, while some of them were games where I added moves by using a computer to make sure that the chess–the chess plays a very important role in the show.
+Some of them were real games, while some of them were games where I added moves by using a computer to make sure that the chess — the chess plays a very important role in the show.
 It’s not just something remote.
 From the very beginning, they wanted to show the game, the moves, to give the atmosphere.
 We all knew that unless we had very precise moves on the board, we’d be harshly criticized for just doing another Hollywood fake.

 Walter Tevis, being a chess amateur, a very strong chess amateur, he described many of these games in great detail.
 It was challenging because I had to make sure that we didn’t go too far away from his descriptions.
 But at the same time, the quality of the games would have to be sufficient for a world championship match, a game at the very top.
 Tevis’s qualification was not good enough to make sure that his description, his language, would fit the expected strength and quality of the game.
 I came up with a number of games, especially the last one, the big one, the best climax game possible.
 It worked out very nicely.